Individual Savings Accounts (ISAs)

 ISAs are a tax efficient product in which to place cash savings and investments in Stocks & Shares and Collective Investments, as money is held in an ISA, interest which accrues is free of tax.

-Every eligible individual has a personal ISA allowance of £15,240 for the 2015/16 tax year (6th April to 5th April the next year).
-This £15,240 includes anything deposited into an ISA from 6th April 15.
-It can be invested in one of three ways - all in a Cash ISA (from age 16) normally a deposit with a bank or a building society, all in a Stocks & Shares ISA (from age 18) or split across a Cash ISA and a Stocks & Shares ISA (minimum age 18).
-You can only subscribe into one Cash and one Stocks & Shares ISA in a tax year.
+Every eligible individual has a personal ISA allowance of £20,000 for the 2020/21 tax year.
+It can be invested in four different ways - in a Cash ISA (from age 16) normally a deposit with a bank or a building society, in a Stocks & Shares ISA (from age 18), an Innovative Finance ISA (from age 18), a Lifetime ISA (restrictions apply) or split across the different options.
+You can put money into one of each kind of ISA each tax year.
 Once again it is important to seek advice as to which product is most suitable to you.